HEX Lab

 KARVIMIO Project

-Highly realistic visualization of medical data in 3D
+Realistic visualization of medical and surgical data in 3D

 Smart Remote Extended Reality Teleconsultation and Product Guidance